-(1) On March 11, 2005, Gulfport entered into a three-year secured reducing credit agreement, as amended, with Bank of America, N.A. providing for a revolving credit facility.
-Borrowings under the revolving credit facility are subject to a borrowing base limitation, which was initially set at \$18.0 million, subject to adjustment.
-On November 1, 2005, the amount available under the borrowing base limitation was increased to \$23.0 million and was redetermined without change on May 30, 2006.
-On December 19, 2006, the amount available under the borrowing base limitation was increased to \$30.0 million.
-Effective July 19, 2007, the credit facility was increased to \$150.0 million and the amount available under the borrowing base limitation was increased to \$60.0 million.
+(1) On March 11, 2005, Gulfport entered into a three-year secured credit agreement with Bank of America, N.A. providing for a revolving credit facility.
+The credit agreement was subsequently amended and restated and, among other things, the maturity date was extended until April 1, 2011.
+Borrowings under the revolving credit facility were subject to a borrowing base limitation, which was initially set at \$18.0 million, subject to adjustment.
+Effective July 19, 2007, the credit facility was increased to \$150.0 million and effective December 20, 2007, the amount available under the borrowing base limitation was increased to \$90.0 million.

-In connection with the Company's acquisition of strategic assets in West Texas in the Permian Basin, the borrowing base under the revolving credit facility was increased from \$60.0 million to \$90.0 million, effective as of December 20, 2007.
-In addition, the maturity date was extended from March 31, 2009 to March 31, 2010.
 On August 31, 2009, the lender completed its periodic redetermination of the Company's borrowing base giving consideration to year-end 2008 and mid-year 2009 reserve information and then current bank pricing decks, among other factors.
 As a result of this redetermination, the Company's available borrowing base was reset at \$45.0 million, primarily in response to significant declines in commodity prices.
 The Company's outstanding principal balance at the effective time of this redetermination was approximately \$59.0 million.
 The approximately \$14.0 million of outstanding borrowings under the credit facility in excess of the new borrowing base was converted into a term loan as of August 31, 2009.
 An initial \$2.0 million payment was made on the term loan at that time and the Company agreed to make additional monthly payments of \$1.0 million commencing on September 30, 2009, with all unpaid amounts due on March 31, 2010.
 The Company paid the outstanding balance of the term loan in full in February 2010.